iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 **Firewalls** are used to filter traffic, and were even rarer and expensive than routers.

-It was so expensive that it was only placed on critical network boundaries, like dividing internal networks from DMZS and internets.
+It was so expensive that it was only placed on critical network boundaries, like dividing internal networks from DMZ and internets.

 The cost and rarity of firewalls forced companies to group their servers into network segments, where everyone trusts each other.